flnews_post_proc

 DESCRIPTION

-• If a news post contains many references to either other posts or Web pages, the text can be cluttered with URLs.
-The post-processor can identify marked text fragments and transform them into footnotes, which will be attached as a list at the bottom of the post.
-This works almost like the <ref/> link in Wikipedia, but the delimiter can be determined in the configuration file.
-Example (with %=): This is an object %=and this becomes the footnote, describing the object further=%
+• Posts that include many references to other posts or URLs can become cluttered.
+The post-processor can convert marked text into footnotes, similar to the <ref/> link format used in Wikipedia, with the delimiter configurable in the configuration file.
+Example (using %=): "This is an object %=and this becomes the footnote, describing the object further=%".
+See also the hints under EDITING FOOTNOTES, below.

-• Custom Headers, if configured, can be omitted.
+• Custom headers can be omitted.

-• Logging can be switched off, if set.
+• Logging can be disabled, if enabled.

 CONFIGURATION